Will Hicok Low

-Will Hicok Low (March 31, 1853 – November 27, 1932) or Will Hicock Low was an American artist, muralist, and writer on art.
+Will Hicok Low (May 31, 1853 – November 27, 1932) or Will Hicock Low was an American artist, muralist, and writer on art.

-Biography
+Early life

-He was born at Albany, New York.
+Low was born in Albany, New York.
 In 1873 he entered the atelier of Jean-Léon Gérôme in the École des Beaux Arts at Paris, subsequently joining the classes of Carolus-Duran, with whom he remained until 1877.
+Lengthy and painterly described stays in Barbizon and Montigny-sur-Loing.
 Returning to New York, he became a member of the Society of American Artists in 1878 and of the National Academy of Design in 1890.
 His pictures of New England types, and illustrations of John Keats, brought him into prominence.

-He married Berthe Julienne in France in 1878.
+Career

-Subsequently, he turned his attention to decoration, and executed panels and medallions for the Waldorf-Astoria Hotel in New York City, a panel for the Essex County Court House in Newark, New Jersey as well as numerous panels for private residences and stained glass windows for various churches, including St. Paul's Methodist Episcopal Church, Newark.
+Low executed panels and medallions for the Waldorf-Astoria Hotel in New York City, a panel for the Essex County Court House in Newark, New Jersey as well as numerous panels for private residences and stained glass windows for various churches, including St. Paul's Methodist Episcopal Church, Newark.